rix1337/docker-ripper/README.md

 ### MakeMKV needs an update!

 _You will need to use a purchased license key - or have to wait until an updated image is available.
-Issues regarding this will be closed unanswered._
+Issues regarding this will be closed unanswered.

 You will find the slim image based on the PPA build under the `latest` tag on docker hub.
 A manual build of makemkv can be found unter versioned tags as well.
-It's recommended to use the `latest` image.
+It's recommended to use the `latest` image, however versioned images are typically updated faster to newly released makemkv versions._

 ### Do you offer support?